 In our opinion, Switzerland is the top bike climbing country in the entire world.
-No country has the number nor the concentration of top bike climbs and few can compete with the stunning scenery encountered on nearly all the top ranked climbs in this fantastic country.
+No other country has the number nor the concentration of top bike climbs, and few can compete with the stunning scenery encountered on nearly all the top ranked climbs in this fantastic country.
 From an objective standpoint, Switzerland is hands down the greatest concentration of challenging bike climbs within its borders:

 - Switzerland (15,940 mi2 / 41,285 km2): 17 climbs in the World Top 125 (10.66 climbs per 10,000 mi²)